 Name Age Position

-Kendall Larsen 51 President, Chief Executive Officer and Director
+Kendall Larsen 52 President, Chief Executive Officer and Director

-William E. Sliney 70 Chief Financial Officer (Interim)
+William E. Sliney 71 Chief Financial Officer (Interim)

-Edmund C. Munger 64 Director
+Edmund C. Munger 65 Director

-Scott C. Taylor 47 Director
+Scott C. Taylor 45 Director

-Michael F. Angelo 49 Director
+Michael F. Angelo 50 Director

-Thomas M. O'Brien 42 Director
+Thomas M. O'Brien 43 Director

 Kendall Larsen.
-Mr. Larsen has been our President since July 5, 2007 and has been our Chief Executive Officer and a Director since June 10, 2007.
-Mr. Larsen has held the same positions with VirnetX since its inception in August 2005.
-From April 2003 to July 2005, Mr. Larsen focused on pre-incorporation activities related to VirnetX.
-From April 2002 to April 2003, Mr. Larsen was a Limited Partner at Osprey Ventures, L.P., a venture fund that makes investments primarily in business and consumer technology companies.
+Mr. Larsen has been our President, Chief Executive Officer and one of our directors since July 5, 2007 and has held the same positions with VirnetX Inc. since its inception in August 2005.
+Mr. Larsen does not hold any director positions with any other reporting or registered investment companies.
+From April 2003 to July 2005, Mr. Larsen focused on pre-incorporation activities related to VirnetX Inc. From April 2002 to April 2003, Mr. Larsen was a Limited Partner at Osprey Ventures, L.P., a venture fund that makes investments primarily in business and consumer technology companies.
 From October 2000 to April 2002, he was Senior Vice President and General Manager of the Security Products Division of Phoenix Technologies Ltd., a software and firmware developer.
 Prior to March 2003, and for a period of over 20 years, Mr. Larsen has held senior executive positions at various leading technology companies, including RSA Security, Inc., Xerox Corporation, Rolm/International Business Machines Corporation, Novell, Inc., General Magic, Inc., and Ramp Networks.
 Mr. Larsen holds a B.S. in Economics from the University of Utah.